Le Marais Paris: Best Things to See, Eat & Do (2026)

 Le Marais is a paradise for art lovers, offering a mix of world-renowned museums and cutting-edge contemporary art galleries.

-The Musée Picasso, housed in the elegant 17th-century Hôtel Salé, offers an extensive collection of Picasso’s masterpieces, showcasing his artistic evolution across various mediums.
+The Musée Picasso, housed in the elegant 17th-century Hôtel Salé, offers an extensive collection of Picasso’s masterpieces.
 For those passionate about modern and contemporary art, the Centre Pompidou is a must-visit.
-Its striking inside-out architecture is home to an outstanding collection of 20th- and 21st-century works, featuring artists like Kandinsky, Duchamp, and Matisse.
-However, keep in mind that the museum will close for renovations in mid-2025.
+Its striking inside-out architecture is home to an outstanding collection of 20th- and 21st-century works.
+However, keep in mind that the museum was closed for renovations in October 2025.
 Photography enthusiasts should not miss the Maison Européenne de la Photographie.
 This cultural hub is dedicated to contemporary photography.
 It regularly features thought-provoking exhibitions from renowned and emerging photographers.

 Where to Eat in Le Marais: Best Restaurants, Cafés & Bakeries